 Second time buyers require a 20% deposit for their new home.
 If you don’t have this amount you can use the equity from your own home once contracts are legally binding.
 Exemptions to these rules may also be available.

 We recommend chatting to Wayne Sheridan at Smart Mortgages for any mortgage advice or tips.

-Below is an example of before and after images of some light staging from a vendor of ours.
+Below is an example which showcases the significant impact of light staging from one of our clients.
 Makes a big difference!

 - Are their fees reasonable?

 - How convenient do they make the process for buyers?